george-kalitsios/Automatic-Image-Captioning-Computer-Vision-Nanodegree-Project/README.md

 The Udacity repository for this project: [Project: Automatic Image Captioning](https://github.com/udacity/CVND---Image-Captioning-Project).

+In this project, I design and train a CNN-RNN (Convolutional Neural Network - Recurrent Neural Network) model for automatically generating image captions.
+The network is trained on the Microsoft Common Objects in COntext (MS COCO) dataset.
+The image captioning model is displayed below.

 ## Contents

 **Notebook 0 : Loading and Visualizing the Coco Dataset**